nansencenter/NERSC-HYCOM-CICE/doc/python.md

 # Installation of missing packages

 There are many ways of installing python packages, you can install binary packages (.rpm, .deb etc) for your distribution, you can download source code and compile and install locally, or use python installation tool "pip".
-The latter is perhaps the easiest

 If you need to install a package locally, try to use pip, as it is usually the easiest.
 The following will install f90nml under your local user account:

     knutal@debian:~$ pip install --user f90nml